ORNL-Fusion/DIV3D/README.md

     * dphi_line_diff_deg = degree of accuracy, per integration step for field line tracing with diffusion
     * ntran_diff = max number of toroidal transits
     * trace_surface_opt = whether to trace out surface, false means read in existing surface file
-    * myseed = random number generator seed?
+    * myseed = random number generator seed
-    * hit_length = length of end of fieldline recorded
+    * hit_length = length of end of fieldline recorded.
+This is an estimate computed as floor(hit_length/Rstart/abs(dphi_line_diff))
-    * lsfi_tol = tolerance of adjacent facets aligning
+    * lsfi_tol = tolerance in computing intersection of line segment with facets, when int point is along edge
+    * calc_lc = logical variable controlling whether connection length is computed

 ### 2) parts.list
 #### This file contains the description of the components to be checked for intersection.